 In Italy, you’ll find a variety of specialized healthcare services that go beyond regular medical care.
 The most prominent specialized healthcare services include:

-- Dental care: Similar to the regular healthcare system, dental care is divided into two main sectors—public and private dental clinics.
-Public dental clinics are covered by the national health service while private ones have a wider selection of services, such as cosmetic dentistry.
+- Dental care: Like the regular healthcare system, dental care is divided into two main sectors, public and private dental clinics.
+Public dental clinics are covered by national health services while private ones have a wider selection of services, such as cosmetic dentistry.

 - Mental healthcare: Mental healthcare in Italy is a part of the national health system.
 You may find counseling, therapy, and psychiatric care in Italy.
-Besides that, there are private mental healthcare options that offer a wider range of therapies.
+Additionally, there are private mental healthcare options that offer a wider range of therapies.

 - Alternative medicine: Alternative medicine, such as acupuncture, homeopathy, and herbal medicine is another way of treating illnesses in Italy.
 Typically, these aren’t covered by public health insurance.

 The Italian healthcare system is one of the best in the world.
-It offers universal coverage and high-quality care, as well as a comprehensive network of public and private healthcare services accessible to everyone.
+It offers universal coverage and high-quality care, as well as a comprehensive network of public and private healthcare services accessible to residents and citizens.

 Pros of the Italian health system

-- Universal public healthcare system: One of the biggest advantages is that healthcare in Italy is accessible to everyone, no matter what their socio-economic status might be.
+- Universal public healthcare system: One of the biggest advantages is that healthcare in Italy is accessible to all citizens and legal residents.

 - High quality of care: Italy’s healthcare system has a very high standard of care and advanced medical devices, especially if you go to private facilities.